Admission to John Carroll University

 3. The taking of the standardized written examination:

-Applicants will take a Latin exam at their own school under the proctoring of a Latin instructor.
-Along with your personal statement, please send the name and email address of the teacher who will proctor the exam and to whom the exam should be sent.
-The exam must be returned to John Carroll by Friday, February 22, 2019.
+Applicants will take a Latin exam at their own school under the proctoring of a Latin instructor, whose name and email address must be included in your application.
+The exam must be returned to John Carroll by Friday, February 21, 2020.

-4. A personal interview at John Carroll University for those who successfully complete the first three steps to determine the winner of the scholarship.
-This one-hour interview will be conducted during the month of March, depending upon the convenience of the applicants and staff.
+4. Finalists will be invited to John Carroll for a one-hour interview during the month of March.
 The name of the recipient of the award will be announced by the end of March.

 5. All material and questions should be directed to: